Used EV Charger Installation: The Complete 2026 Guide

 Where Used EVs Are: State-by-State Data

-We tracked 1,839,926 EVs across 10 states using DMV registration data, title transactions, and rebate records.
-Here’s where the density is highest — and where charger installation demand is growing fastest.
+I tracked 1,839,926 EVs across 10 states using DMV registration data, title transactions, and rebate records.
+Here’s where the density is highest, and where charger installation demand is growing fastest.

 | State | EVs Tracked | Top Area | Guide |